 RNA samples were analyzed by agarose gel electrophoresis.
-Ambion® Millennium™ Markers-Formamide RNA ladder and RNA samples (2.5 ug) were treated with NorthernMax™️‐Gly Sample Loading Dye according to the manufacturer’s protocol and separated on a 1% agarose gel prepared with NorthernMax™️ Gly Gel Prep/Running Buffer.
+A total of 2.5 g each of the Ambion® Millennium™ Markers-Formamide RNA ladder and RNA samples were treated with NorthernMax™️‐Gly Sample Loading Dye according to the manufacturer’s protocol and separated on a 1% agarose gel prepared with NorthernMax™️ Gly Gel Prep/Running Buffer.

 BIBLIOGRAPHY